lightninglabs/lightning-api/source/index.html.md

 ### Simple RPC

  ConnectPeer attempts to establish a connection to a remote peer.
-This is at networking level, and is used for communication between nodes.
+This is at the networking level, and is used for communication between nodes.
 This is distinct from establishing a channel with a peer.

 ```shell

 $ lncli connect [command options] <pubkey>@host

 # --perm  If set, the daemon will attempt to persistently connect to the target peer.
 # If not, the call will be synchronous.
 ```

 ```python